 Conservation status: Least threatened vegetation type with a conservation target of 21%.
 Only small patches statutorily conserved in Augrabies Falls National Park and Goegab.
 Nature Reserve Very little of this area has been transformed and erosion is low to very low (Mucina & Rutherford 2006.
-The Bushmanland Arid Grassland is considered to be fairly natural with a medium conservation potential and ecosystem functioning and has been utilised for sheep grazing activities as well as for game species.
+The Bushmanland Arid Grassland is considered to be relatively natural and has a medium conservation potential and ecosystem functioning The areas has been utilised for sheep grazing activities as well as for game species.